WPS/domainstorytelling.org/_pages/quick-start-guide.md

 ![Modeling with the Whiteboard Kit](/assets/images/quick-start-guide/whiteboard_kit.jpg)

 Often, you want to model several Domain Stories in one workshop.
 But modeling space on whiteboards, flip charts and walls is limited.
 Digital modeling tools are an alternative.
 Use a projector to share the computer screen so that everyone can see how the Domain Story evolves.
-You can visualize Domain Stories with tools like PowerPoint, Visio, yEd or other general purpose drawing tools.
-However, such tools have limitations.
-The Domain Storytelling community came up with a modeling tool that is specifically designed for Domain Stories: Egon.io—The Domain Story Modeler, made by [WPS – Workplace Solutions GmbH](https://www.wps.de/en).
-It is open source and runs in your browser. <a href="https://egon.io" target="_blank">Try it online!</a>
+You can visualize Domain Stories with tools like Miro or diagrams.net.
+However, such general-purpose tools have limitations.

+With *Egon.io—The Domain Story Modeler*, [we at WPS – Workplace Solutions](https://www.wps.de/en) built a modeling tool that is specifically designed for Domain Stories.

+> Egon.io is open source and runs in your browser.
+No set-up and no registration required. <a href="https://egon.io" target="_blank">Try it online!</a>

 ![Modeling with Egon.io](/assets/images/quick-start-guide/egon-2.0.0.png)

+Chapter 5 of the [Domain Storytelling book](/book) explains the pros and cons of several analog and digital tools, including tips for choosing a tool.
+{: .notice--primary}